Veritwin/catenis-name-server/README.md

 Request: `GET /ctn-node/:nodeIdx/ipfs-root`

 URL parameters:
-- `nodeIdx`: the index of the Catenis node for which the IPFS repository root CID should be retrieved.
+- `nodeIdx`: \[Number\] The index of the Catenis node for which the IPFS repository root CID should be retrieved.

 Success response body: a JSON containing the following keys:
 - `status`: \[String\] The value **'success'**.